 Five stored procedures can be used to manage security in the SSIS catalog.
 If you prefer running T-SQL, or you have a custom application you want to use to manage security, then scripting out your security changes is the way to go.
-Below screenshot shows the five stored procedures used to manage security.
+The below screenshot shows the five stored procedures used to manage security.

 If you decide to deploy your packages to the MSDB or file system, then you are using the package deployment model and the older version of security.
 The only login option for connecting to the SSIS service is to use your Active Directory account.
 Once you connect, you’ll see only the packages that you are allowed to see.
 This protection is accomplished based on package roles.
 Package roles are available only on packages stored in the MSDB database.
 Packages stored on the file system must be protected with a password.

 Package roles can be accessed in Management Studio by right-clicking a package that you wish to protect and selecting Package Roles.
 The Package Roles dialog, shown in below screenshot, enables you to choose the MSDB role that will be in the writer role and reader role.
-The writer role can perform administrative-type functions such as overwriting a package with a new version, deleting a package, managing security and stopping the package from running.
+The writer's role can perform administrative-type functions such as overwriting a package with a new version, deleting a package, managing security and stopping the package from running.
 The reader role can execute packages, view packages, and export packages from Management Studio.

 Package roles use database roles from the MSDB database.
 By default, the creator of the package and people who are in the db_dtsadmin or db_dtsoperator database roles can be a reader.
 The writer role is held by members of the db_dtsadmin database role or the creator of the package by default.
 When you select the drop-down box in the Package Roles dialog, you can change the packaging role from the default to another customized role from the MSDB database.